ArchiLabs Logo

 The Pain of Repetitive BIM Tasks in Data Centers

 Data centers are unique buildings that prioritize functionality, reliability, and scalability.
 They often consist of large, repetitive layouts – think long halls of server racks, identical electrical rooms on multiple floors, and dense arrangements of HVAC and cabling infrastructure.
-Managing this in Revit means a ton of repetitive work.
+Managing this in Studio Mode means a ton of repetitive work.
 During documentation, highly trained professionals often find themselves doing “monkey work” like setting up sheet after sheet or tagging endless elements, instead of focusing on design optimization or clash resolution.
 Common tasks that eat up time in data center projects include:

 Sheet creation & view layout: Setting up dozens (or hundreds) of sheets with the correct title blocks and inserting floor plans, sections, and elevations for each server hall or electrical room.
 On a large project, new design iterations or phases can trigger a flurry of manual sheet setup work.